Amphibitus/NextPrint/README.md

 # NextPrint
-Since the standard printing process in Qgis is complicated, I simplified the printing plugin like easyprint plugin.
+Since the standard printing process in Qgis is complicated, I simplified the printing plugin like InstantPrint plugin.